thoughtspot/thoughtspot.github.io/_includes/content/style-customization.md

 {: id="background-color"}
 ## Choose a background color
 You can customize ThoughtSpot's background color to match your company's theme.
-The custom background color is in effect when using the API to embed visualizations and pinboards.
+The custom background color is in effect when using the API to embed visualizations and Liveboards.

 This feature is **only applicable** when embedding ThoughtSpot in an external web portal or application.
 To customize the background color, follow these steps: